Differences Between Options vs Warrants

 In this article, we discuss the differences between Options and Warrants in detail.

-Let us understand a the differences between Options vs Warrants through an infographics
+Let us understand the differences between Options vs. Warrants through infographics.

 - Both instruments offer the holders an opportunity to enhance their exposure and take advantage of the stock market movements without possession of the asset.

 - They confer on their holders the right to purchase a specific quantum of the principal asset at a fixed price and specified date.

 - Both represent a right and not any control over the principal asset unless it has been exercised.

 - Factors influencing the value of an option or a warrant are the same such as the Underlying stock price, strike price, or the Exercise PriceStrike Price, Or The Exercise PriceExercise price or strike price refers to the price at which the underlying stock is purchased or sold by the persons trading in the options of calls & puts available in the derivative trading.
 Thus, the exercise price is a term used in the derivative market., Time to expiry, implied volatility VolatilityImplied Volatility refers to the metric that is used in order to know the likelihood of the changes in the prices of the given security as per the point of view of the market.
 It is calculated by putting the market price of the option in the Black-Scholes model., and risk-free interest rate.

 - Both have the same components in terms of pricing, i.e., Intrinsic Value and Time Value of moneyTime Value Of MoneyThe Time Value of Money (TVM) principle states that money received in the present is of higher worth than money received in the future because money received now can be invested and used to generate cash flows to the enterprise in the future in the form of interest or from future investment appreciation and reinvestment..
 It is to be noted that.

 - Intrinsic value is the difference between the price of the principal stock and the exercise or strike price.
 This value can be Zero but never negative.

 - Time value is the difference between the price of the option/warrant and its intrinsic value.